 The WC Workplan is one of several projects and management actions described in the GSP to achieve sustainable groundwater management.
-As defined in the GPR Workplan, tThe goal of the water conservation measures in the WC Workplan is to reduce Subbasin-wide groundwater pumping and achieve the groundwater sustainability goal. -achieve groundwater sustainability and a Subbasin-wide reduction of 10 percent over recent historical average annual pumping.
+The goal of the water conservation measures in the WC Workplan is to reduce Subbasin-wide groundwater pumping and achieve the groundwater sustainability goal.